 On 22 December 2021, the United States (US) Food and Drug Administration (FDA) granted Pfizer's antiviral PAXLOVIDTM (a combination of nirmatrelvir and ritonavir) emergency use authorization (EUA) for mild-to-moderate COVID-19 in patients aged 12 years or older who are at high risk for progression to severe COVID-19.
+On 25 May 2023, the US FDA granted full approval for PAXLOVID under the same indication in patients aged 18 years or older (FDA 2023).
 The safety of PAXLOVID in pregnant women and their offspring is unknown.
 In addition, there are currently no available human data on the use of nirmatrelvir during pregnancy to evaluate for a drug-associated risk of major birth defects, miscarriage, or other adverse maternal or fetal outcomes.